 Short teeth, stubby teeth, a gummy smile, whatever you call excessive gingival display, it makes a person self-conscious about smiling.
 About 14% of women and 7% of men have excessive gums.
-Several factors lead to a gummy smile, but one solution corrects nearly all of them: gum recontouring.
+Several factors lead to a gummy smile, but one solution corrects nearly all of them.
+It is possible to correct a gummy smile with gum recontouring surgery.
 What is this procedure and how will it improve your smile?
-In this article, Lake Forest cosmetic dentist Dr. James Fondriest explains gum recontouring and its potential effects on the appearance of your smile.
+In this article, Dr. James Fondriest explains gum recontouring and its potential effects on the appearance of your smile.

 Also called a gum lift, gum recontouring removes excess gum tissue to show more of your teeth.
 Dr. Fondriest will create a precise plan for your smile, then oversee the gum lift, which a periodontist will perform.
 To begin this procedure, Dr. Fondriest will trace the new gumline on gum tissue, so you can see the amount of excessive gum tissue you will lose.
 You may not feel much of the procedure after you receive local anesthetic.
-The periodontist will reshape your gums using a laser, radiosurgery, or scalpels.
+The periodontist can correct a gummy smile by reshaping your gums using a laser, radiosurgery, or scalpels.
 A gum lift can take as little as a few days to heal.
 Until your gums fully recover from gum recontouring, eat soft foods and avoid consuming hot beverages and spicy foods.

 Correct a Gummy Smile | Gum Lift Corrections